Qwertyblob/tp/docs/DeveloperGuide.md

 2. Rollcall shows a list of all items matching the requested parameters.

     Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+    * 1a1.
+Rollcall shows a message indicating the list is empty (i.e. no matching items).

+      Use case ends.

 **Use case: UC06 - Delete an item**